AwesomesauceLabs/piglet-manual/index.md

 via the Unity Package Manager.
 Please use the following table to determine the DracoUnity versions that are compatible/recommended for your version of Unity, before proceeding with the installation instructions below.
-(Note: This table was last updated in November 2021.)
+(Note: This table was last updated in July 2023.)

 Unity Version          Compatible DracoUnity Versions  Recommended DracoUnity Version
 -------------          ------------------------------  ------------------------------
 2019.2 or older        *not supported*                 *not supported* 2019.3 through 2021.1  1.1.0 through 3.3.2             3.3.2
-2021.2 or newer        4.0.0 or newer                  4.0.2
+2021.2 or newer        4.0.0 or newer                  4.1.0

 Since DracoUnity is hosted by a third-party package registry ([OpenUPM](https://openupm.com/)), you will need to tell Unity where